fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 ```

 **NOTE**: _This style of listening to changes is **discouraged**, but may be the right choice in some applications_.
 For example - the listener to be attached may not be available
 at the time the component is constructed.
-Note that programmatically attached listeners will miss observation of the initial transaction as any other model changes that have occurred up to the point where they are registered.
+Note that programmatically attached listeners will miss observation of the initial transaction as well as any other model changes that have occurred up to the point where they are registered.

 The listener is notified after the change (or set of coordinated changes) has already been applied to the model - it is too late to affect this process and so this event is not _preventable_.
 The signature for these listeners is